Other Healthcare Programs

 - Get annual flu vaccine

-- Wear all white when on duty
+- Wear white or black scrubs when on duty

 - Attend TCAB orientations